 |Outdoor and adventurous activities|

-Children are taught by a specialist PE teacher who visits the academy and when appropriate, they are taken to a local leisure centre to be taught by specialist swim coaches.
+Children are taught by a specialist coaches from Chelsea Football Club who visit the academy and when appropriate, they are taken to a local leisure centre to be taught by specialist swim coaches.

 SMSC and British Values

 SMSC (Spiritual, Moral, Social and Cultural education) is at the core of all the academy’s teaching across the curriculum.
 The children are taught about the acceptance of others, cultural similarities and differences as well as looking at religions worldwide.
 Children learn about healthy lifestyles, keeping safe, peer pressure, physical development and relationships.
-All essential parts of life and learning needed as they get older.
+These are essential parts of life and learning which they need as they get older.

 Through our SMSC learning, we teach the children about religion and expose them to collective worship.
 All children learn about world faiths and are taught to respect the beliefs of others.